Haufe-Lexware/wicked.haufe.io/doc/deploying-to-production.md

 * Per environment, create a portal "Environment" with the kickstarter
 * Override host names, and perhaps also backend API host names
 * Make sure `NODE_ENV` is set to the correct thing when starting the production server

+## Deployment using `docker swarm`

+Help wanted to write this guide.

+## Deployment using Rancher.io

+Help wanted to write this guide.